soumiksutradhar/Echo-Mail/README.md

-# ECHO-MAIL Project
+# ECHO-MAIL

-ECHO-MAIL is a mass mailing solution that leverages AWS services to efficiently send emails at scale.
-This project utilizes AWS Lambda, S3, and EC2 to run an SMTP server.
+> ECHO-MAIL is a mass mailing solution that leverages AWS services to efficiently send emails at scale.

 ## Table of Contents